Published Nov 29, 2019; last updated Apr 4, 2019.

 It’s well-known that retaining an existing client is far less expensive than acquiring a new client.
 Luckily, CRM software helps you provide better service to your clients, thereby improving your client retention.
 A CRM consolidates a client’s entire history with your agency, from billing to projects to complaints, into one convenient location.
 As a result, everyone on your team has the appropriate context to provide top-notch service.

 As a marketing or advertising agency, you know how important ongoing client engagement is.
 However, staying in touch becomes difficult as your client list grows.
 A CRM solution can help to streamline this process.
 For instance, logging all client interactions in one place makes it easier for employees to identify those clients who haven’t connected with you in a while.
-Many CRMs also have email marketing features that allow you to quickly send targeted messages to key groups.
+Many CRMs also have email marketing integrations that

-Marketing and advertising agencies are usually working on a large number of projects at once.
+Marketing and advertising agencies are usually working on many projects at once.
 Since each individual employee may be assigned to multiple accounts, careful coordination is required to make sure everything is completed on time.
 If your agency is looking to improve in any of the following areas, you may benefit from project management software.

 In a project management system, team members assigned to multiple projects can have a single consolidated dashboard that outlines all of their pending tasks.
 This convenient bird’s-eye view reduces the chance that a task (or a deadline) might be missed.
 In addition, important details about all ongoing projects can be easily accessed within the project management software.
 This means employees will spend less time sifting through emails and Google Docs to find what they need.